College of Dentistry

 Summer Predental Programs

-A Summer Predental Enrichment Program exists to strengthen your academic background, introduce you to the profession of dentistry, improve your study skills, and increase your readiness for admission to Dental School.
+A Summer Predental Enrichment Program (SPEP) exists to strengthen your academic background, introduce you to the profession of dentistry, improve your study skills, and increase your readiness for admission to dental school.
 For information, contact the Office of Student Development.

 Opportunities Beyond General Practice

-Most DDS graduates go into private practice.
+Most DDS graduates go into a general private practice.
 Yet others are in a specialty practice.
-Specialty areas in dentistry that are available at the Texas A&M School of Dentistry include: Advanced Education in General Dentistry, Dental Public Health, Endodontics, Oral and Maxillofacial Pathology, Oral and Maxillofacial Radiology, Oral and Maxillofacial Surgery, Orthodontics, Pediatric Dentistry, Periodontics, and Prosthodontics.
+Specialty areas in dentistry that are available at the Texas A&M College of Dentistry include: Advanced Education in General Dentistry, Dental Public Health, Endodontics, Oral and Maxillofacial Pathology, Oral and Maxillofacial Radiology, Oral and Maxillofacial Surgery, Orthodontics, Pediatric Dentistry, Periodontics, and Prosthodontics.
 Competition for admission to these graduate programs is high.
 Dentists also serve in public health agencies, educational institutions, the military, government service agencies, or dental industry.
 However there is a need for dentists who are interested in scientific research and teaching.
-To help prepare you for a career in research or teaching, the School of Dentistry offers a joint DDS/PhD program.
+To help prepare you for a career in research or teaching, the College of Dentistry offers a joint DDS/PhD program.
 While pursuing your dental degree, you will also pursue a PhD in Oral and Craniofacial Biomedical Sciences.
 The PhD is overseen by the Department of Biomedical Sciences and offers training in the broad fields of craniofacial development and genetics, bioengineering and regeneration, mineralized tissue biology, and neuroscience and pain.
 It includes the advanced study of cellular and molecular mechanisms, experimental studies, and clinical studies of development, growth, aging, function, disease, and treatment.
 Contact the program for additional information.
-We also offer, through the Pediatric Dentistry Department, a one-year Compromised Care and Hospital Dentistry fellowship program.
-More information, including the application, an be found on the CCHD webpage.
+We also offer, through the Pediatric Dentistry Department, a one-year Advanced General Dentistry Fellowship in Compromised Care and Hospital Dentistry.
+More information, including the application, can be found on the CCHD webpage.